A CFO and adoption advocate—and former Penn financial-aid student—seeks to advance first-generation and diversity efforts.

 Since achieving professional success post-graduation during a 25-year career as a finance executive and chief financial officer, Reese has made up for lost time, serving in a variety of volunteer leadership positions at the University.
 She began her latest one on July 1, when she took office as the president of Penn Alumni, succeeding Julie Beren Platt C’79, who served from 2013 to 2018.

 “Julie has been just a positive, amazing, connected, and productive personality to have in that role,” says Hoopes Wampler GrEd’13, associate vice president for alumni relations.
 “The energy and commitment she’s brought to it have been extraordinary.”
 He then cites Reese, along with former presidents Paul Williams W’67 and Lee Spelman Doty W’76, as further examples of Penn’s “deep bench” of senior alumni leaders who have been willing to take on an assignment that’s “really fairly demanding—these presidents hear from everybody, not just staff, about what alumni life is like at Penn.”

-Since Penn Alumni presidents must also be University trustees, that’s on top of those responsibilities—Reese serves on the executive committee and until recently chaired the audit & compliance committee—not to mention the rest of life’s demands.
+Since Penn Alumni presidents must also be University trustees, that’s on top of those responsibilities—Reese serves on the executive committee and chairs the audit & compliance committee—not to mention the rest of life’s demands.
 Among the current eligible group, “Ann popped up as somebody who we thought would be fantastic,” Wampler says, “so we were lucky she said yes.”